TSimmo123/simmo-repo-1/terraform.md

 You can see a full terraform cheat sheet [here](https://acloudguru.com/blog/engineering/the-ultimate-terraform-cheatsheet)

-You can also find help on terraform commands by using one of the 3 following commands
+You can also find help on terraform commands by using one of the 3 following commands:

 ```bash
 > terraform
 > terraform -h
 > terraform --help
 ```

+## Terraform - Infrastructure as Code

+Hashicorp provides a [registry](https://registry.terraform.io/namespaces/hashicorp) where you can search documentation for different resources you want to create for all different providers, such as AWS, and Azure.